-I placed a little baby boy for adoption in Georgia in May of 1996, at the age of 18.
-At that time, most agencies, including mine, were just starting to evolve into open adoption.
-I was allowed limited correspondence for 5 years, through the agency, without identifying information exchanged to either party.
+I placed a baby boy for adoption in Georgia in May of 1996, at the age of 18.
+At that time, most agencies, including mine, were just starting to evolve into an open adoption.
+I was allowed limited correspondence for five years, through the agency, without identifying information exchanged to either party.
 Last April, I was blessed to be reconnected with my friends!

-I had such a resistance to the idea of adoption for the first several months of my pregnancy.
+I had such a resistance to the idea of adoption or what would happen if I placed for adoption for the first several months of my pregnancy.
 My mother brought up the suggestion almost immediately, to which I took offense.
 My view at the time was that by suggesting that I place my child for adoption, she was saying I would be a terrible parent, that I would fail, that I couldn’t provide for or raise a happy child.
-At the time, I thought that adoption was for the very young, the very poor, the drug addicted, and/or mentally ill or emotionally unstable.
+At the time, I thought that adoption was for the very young, the very poor, the drug-addicted, and/or mentally ill or emotionally unstable.
 But none of that was true of me, and I was a good person!
 I would have been a good mother.

-People say a lot of unenlightened things about adoption, but one of my biggest peeves is when people will say that the birth mom COULDN’T raise the baby so she placed him with those who could.
+People say a lot of unenlightened things about adoption, but one of my biggest peeves is when people will say that the birth mom couldn’t raise the baby so she placed him with those who could.
 This is not accurate to my story or the majority of adoption stories I’ve known.
 I came to see that adoption wasn’t about bad parents placing children with good parents, it was a matter of good/better/best.
 My Justin would’ve been fine with me.
-I would’ve been enough.
+I would’ve been enough if I hadn’t placed for adoption.
 Ultimately, however, I couldn’t find peace in my offer to him of “fine” and “enough.”
 When I knew that BETTER and MORE were available to him through adoption . . . he had to have it.
 Even at my own expense.

 I also had the idea that I had made a mistake!
 I needed to take responsibility and face the consequences.
 For me, though, that’s exactly what adoption was.
 By providing the best life available to my Justin, I was taking responsibility.
 And the consequences were bitter, but they were mine, and I didn’t share them with him.
 After all, he’d made no mistake!
 A child is not an object lesson.
 They are not a punishment for foolishness!